 All languages start out with \prehyphenchar='\-, \posthyphenchar=0, \preexhyphenchar=0 and \postexhyphenchar=0.
-When you assign the values of one of these four parameters, you are actually changing the settings for the current \language, this behavior is compatible with \patterns and \hyphenation.
+When you assign the values of one of these four parameters, you are actually changing the settings for the current \language, this behaviour is compatible with \patterns and \hyphenation.

-Lua T_EX also hyphenates the first word in a paragraph.
+LuaT_EX also hyphenates the first word in a paragraph.
 Words can be up to 256 characters long (up from 64 in T_EX82).
-Longer words generate an error right now, but eventually either the limitation will be removed or perhaps it will become possible to silently ignore the excess characters (this is what happens in T_EX82 , but there the behavior cannot be controlled).
+Longer words generate an error right now, but eventually either the limitation will be removed or perhaps it will become possible to silently ignore the excess characters (this is what happens in T_EX82, but there the behaviour cannot be controlled).

 If you are using the Lua function lang.hyphenate, you should be aware that this function expects to receive a list of 'character' nodes.
 It will not operate properly in the presence of 'glyph', 'ligature', or 'ghost' nodes, nor does it know how to deal with kerning.
-In the near future, it will be able to skip over 'ghost' nodes, and we may add a less fuzzy function you can call as well.